Some Basic Probabilities - Playing the Odds

 Again declarer is playing 3NT, has 8 top tricks, and the lead was the ♦3 (since dummy holds the ♦2 this suggests a 4-2 split).
 Does declarer look to the 6-card ♥ or to the 7-card ♣ for the 9th trick?

 With 7 cards missing in ♥ the most probable split is 4-3 with a 62% probability, and with only 6 missing cards in ♣ the most probable split is 4-2 with a probability of 48.4%.
 So in both cases declarer must play out the A-K and then play 2 losing rounds in order to find the 9th trick.
-Clearly it is better to play for the 62% in ♥ than for the 48.4% in ♣.
-In addition with a 4-2 split in ♣ declarer does not have the necessary 3 entries to dummy.
+The article which proposed this example closed by noting that "clearly it is better to play for the 62% in ♥ than for the 48.4% in ♣".
+But I am not convinced, since what Declarer does not want is a spilt worse than 4-3 in ♥ or worse than 4-2 in ♣.
+Worse than 4-3 in ♥ is 38%, and worse than 4-2 in ♣ is only 16% (4-2 and 3-3 is fine), so it would be better to play for the drop of ♣ and not ♥.
+However it is irrelevant even with a 4-2 split in ♣'s declarer does not have the necessary 3 entries to dummy.

 In this example declarer must decide between a finesse and playing for a split.